 Current Page Path

-As of November 2015, I am LIT's Senior Program Manager for Discovery, Delivery, and Learning Analytics.
+I am LIT's Senior Program Manager for Discovery, Delivery, and Learning Analytics.
 Part of the Design & Discovery unit, my responsibilities include technology and project management for the library's discovery interfaces (the "MLibrary" single search tool, ArticlesPlus, Search Tools, etc.), delivery interfaces ("M Get It"), and the library's evolving and emerging learning analytics infrastructure.

 From 2007-2015, I was the manager of the Library Web Systems department, which worked on the library's web site, including ArticlesPlus (our Drupal implementation of Serials Solutions' Summon using its API), Library Favorites, Search Tools, and the library's proxy server.